-The thing is: proper grammar can backfire.
+The thing is: bad grammar can have very good effect.

 Scripts written using proper grammar often sound overly-scripted.
 Using these scripts also tends to feel awkward.
 This means “proper” writing backfires on both ends of the phone line.

-Manuals and Materials that Teach
+In Manuals and Materials that Teach

 Training materials and reference manuals written using proper grammar too often utilize longer sentences which in turn require a good deal more concentration.

-It’s the Internet
+When it’s on the Internet